 Given that you can overdose on an amount the size of two grains of salt, it’s not surprising that people are dying.
 This is especially true because many people are consuming fentanyl unknowingly through other drugs that are laced with it.
 People who do consume it intentionally, usually consume non-pharmaceutical street fentanyl produced by an amateur chemist.
 This implies that impurities and toxicity can be even higher than pharmaceutical fentanyl.
 Also, dealers often combine it with caffeine, meth, or heroin which increase the probability of a negative reaction or overdose.
 Vancouver has the highest rate of deaths from overdose in Canada, most of which are likely from fentanyl and other similar opioids like carfentanil.
 So far, this year (as of the end of September, 2018) there have been over 260 deaths from suspected overdose in Vancouver.

-(5) Whiterock Can Help You Get Clean and Stay Safe
+(5) Whiterock Can Help Your Detox, Stop Using, and Stay Safe

 EHN Canada’s new treatment facility, Whiterock, is a state-of-the-art facility that is now open and serving BC with a wide range of drug addiction treatment options.
 Located only 40 minutes away from downtown Vancouver, Whiterock offers addiction treatment programs including detox, short-term residential, partial hospitalization, and intensive outpatient.